Monday, January 28, 2019

 Review

 During the holiday season, a few blockbuster movies came out in cinemas.
 SPIDER-MAN: INTO THE SPIDER-VERSE was one of these films.
 I'd been looking forward to seeing The Grinch or Bumblebee when I chose the animated superhero feature instead (although I did get a chance to experience Bumblebee the following weekend before Christmas Eve).
 INTO THE SPIDER-VERSE is, according to many critics, the best animated movie of the year.
-Some have considered it the best film in the franchise since Spider-Man 2The titular character and brand have been several times adapted by Sony with recent successes like Homecoming (mainly in conjunction with Disney and Marvel Studios) and the critically derided spin-off Venom.
+Some have considered it the best film in the franchise since Spider-Man 2The titular character and brand have been repeatedly adapted by Sony, with recent successes like Homecoming (mainly in conjunction with Disney and Marvel Studios) and the critically derided spin-off Venom.
 Also, a few Disney-owned movies have featured Spider-Man as a supporting character.

 I'm surprised that the animated film has come from Sony's feature animation unit, which didn't have an excellent track record in recent movies like The Emoji Movie and The Smurfs series.
 I'm lucky that I have not seen these films!
 The creative maestros behind The LEGO Movie and 21 Jump Street had a hand in putting a fresh spin on the character with a burst of creativity.
 INTO THE SPIDER-VERSE doesn't deal with Peter Parker's origins as that has already been done in two film series but instead focuses on Miles Morales as he takes up the mantle from the original Spider-Man.
 It made me curious about the multiple versions of the titular character and how they come in.
 The movie contains a fun, emotional and action-packed storyline with memorable characters.
 There are even plenty of thrills to keep moviegoers satisfied.